 Inserted: 28 jul 2014

 We study the motion of discrete interfaces driven by ferromagnetic interactions on the two-dimensional triangular lattice by coupling the Almgren, Taylor and Wang minimizing movements approach and a discrete-to-continuum analysis, as introduced by Braides, Gelli and Novaga in the pioneering case of the square lattice.
-We examine the motion of ``Wulff shape-like'' hexagons, i.e. hexagons with each side parallel to a side of the hexagonal Wulff shape related to the density of the anisotropic perimeter obtained by $\Gamma$-convergence from the ferromagnetic energies, which reflects the symmetries of the underlying lattice.
-We compare the resulting limit motion for the Wulff shape with the corresponding evolution by crystalline curvature with natural mobility.
+We examine the motion of origin-symmetric convex ``Wulff-like'' hexagons, i.e. origin-symmetric convex hexagons with sides having the same orientations as those of the hexagonal Wulff shape related to the density of the anisotropic perimeter $\Gamma$-limit of the ferromagnetic energies as the lattice spacing vanishes.
+We compare the resulting limit motion with the corresponding evolution by crystalline curvature with natural mobility.

 Keywords: discrete systems, minimizing movements, wulff shape, motion by curvature, crystalline curvature, triangular lattice, natural mobility